 Technology trends in our personal life are currently driving trends within the business world.
 If you don’t believe me, pull out your work-issued Blackberry and pay ten minutes writing me an email regarding how you disagree.
 The Netflix Model otherwise referred to as software as a Service (SaaS), has modified the method we tend to operate an everyday business.

 What will be the ensuing technology trend that changes the method we tend to do business?
-It’s easy to look at ensuing5 years and say things like cloud, co-located data centers, and IoT (Internet of Things) can still drive changes.
+It’s easy to look at the ensuing5 years and say things like the cloud, co-located data centers, and IoT (Internet of Things) can still drive changes.
 However what comes next?

-Cabling is that the infrastructure that supports business operations these days and it’ll solely continue to be a lot of necessary.
+Cabling is the infrastructure that supports business operations these days and it’ll solely continue to be a lot necessary.
 One thing is evident regarding the future of cabling, bandwidth requirements can solely continue to go up.
 Whereas some assume cables can depart with wireless, they forget that those wireless units (access points) still ought to be wired.
 So, whereas the cabling needs and designs can change, the importance of cabling can still grow.

 Today’s best copper cable, category 6a, will support 10 Gbps speed at one hundred meters.
 That’s plenty.
 It’s crazy to assume we’ll ever want more than that.
-On the opposite hand, in 1990 once category three cable was created and supported ten Mbps I’m certain we tend to have equivalent thinking. we tend to thought ten Mbps was a fast speed back then.
+On the opposite hand, in 1990 once category three cable was created and supported ten Mbps I’m certain we tend to have equivalent thinking.
+We tend to think ten Mbps was a fast speed back then.
 At the time, few devices would even support that abundant speed.

 Now, in comes fiber optic cable.
 Unless you’re within the industry, you most likely have to thank Google if you’ve heard of fiber.
 You most likely produce other things to thank Google for, however, that’s for one more blog.
 Fiber is formed from skinny strands of glass.
 Rather than sending a signal over copper, fiber sends bursts of light through the skinny glass strand.
 This totally different cable construction permits for fiber to possess abundant higher bandwidth and distance limitations compared to copper.